 - Searching for a vulnerable point

 - Enumerating or retrieving data of interest – table dumps, usernames/passwords etc.

 - Eventual exploiting the system once the information is handy – OS take over, data change, web server take over etc

 OWASP categorizes the impact of the Injection attack as severe.
 Moreover, the injection can result in data loss or corruption, lack of accountability, or denial of access.
 Injection can sometimes lead to complete host takeover.
 What’s even more troublesome is that SQL injection, the number one application risk in the 2017 OWASP Top 10, is stubbornly difficult to eliminate.
 Veracode’s research for 2017 State of Software Security (SOSS) report, found that 28 percent of applications have a SQL injection vulnerability, a figure that hasn’t changed much over the past five SOSS reports

 - Performing source code reviews, using static coder analyzers or DASTs

-- If the vulnerability is detected while in the test environment, proper mediation and secure coding practices can then be implemented and retested to ensure a better configuration.
+- If you can detect the vulnerability while in the test environment, you can implement and retest proper mediation and secure coding practices to ensure a better configuration.

-- If data is separated from commands and queries, injection can be prevented.
+- If you separate data is from commands and queries, you can prevent injection.

 - Limit database permission and privileges